fact sheet

 1. Register the Death:

 As painful as it sounds, it is very important to get the death registered in the country where it happened.
-The death certificate you will be issued is essential for the repatriation and funeral process.
+The death certificate you will be issued is essential for the repatriation and funeral.
 It will also be needed when you go home and need to manage the property of your deceased loved one.

 1. Check the Travel Insurance: